-When the version check is activated, the phone checks on a daily basis whether the Gigaset configuration server has a new version of the phone firmware or the provider profile (general provider data).
+When the version check is activated, the phone checks on a daily basis whether the Siemens configuration server has a new version of the phone firmware or of the file with the general settings for your VoIP provider.

-If a new version is available, a notification is sent to the handset and the message key will flash.
-You can then carry out an automatic update of the firmware (+ Page 105) or of the provider data.
+If a new version is available, a notification is sent to the handset and the message key flashes.
+You can then carry out an automatic update of the firmware (> Page 100) or of the VoIP provider settings (> Page 102).

-- ▶ Open the following Web page: Settings → Miscellaneous. - Select Yes next to Automatic check for software/profile updates to activate the automatic version check.

-Select No if you do not want a version check to be carried out.

-• Select Set to save the changes.
+- ▶ Open the following Web page: Settings → Miscellaneous. - Select Yes next to Automatic check for software/profile updates to activate the automatic version check. - Select No if you do not want a version check to be carried out. - Select Set to save the changes.